 Stay on the South Bank side of the river

 If you choose to stay at South Bank, you can catch an outdoor movie at River Quay Christmas Cinema or catch the Live Carols every night between 14-23 December.
-And don’t miss the fireworks on the river nightly from 20-23 December.
+And don’t miss the Fireworks Spectacular on the river nightly from 20-23 December.

 Dinner in South Bank

 South Bank itself is a family-friendly area and the restaurants around the precinct reflect this.
 Stop in for dinner before the cinema at Ginga Sushi Train, Bamboo Basket, and Guzman y Gomez, or time it right and make a booking with river views from 20-23 December at Southbank Beer Garden or any of the River Quay restaurants to get a solid view of the sparkly action.